NostalgiaNinja/ChaoModding_Docs/docs/AccessoryModding.md

 select your items to bind to the body, select the bone that corresponds to the name of the object (make sure that the bone selected has a rounded square surrounding it) and press ++ctrl+p++ to parent the bone (Do not use bone relative). go into pose mode (++ctrl+tab++) to test if the bone controls the accessory as well as the body part.

 If your bone controls the accessory as you like it, there is no need for the next step.
 If not, do the following:

+!!! tip "How to select bones"
+    Select the Armature object, go into pose mode, and then select the bone you want to use.
+Once selected, go back into object mode.

 weight paint your model by selecting your model (go out of pose mode by pressing ++ctrl+tab++ again), press A (to select all the faces), and go to the "Data" panel of your model you want to weight paint.
 A new section should appear where we defined the vertex groups. make sure the "Weight" slider is at 1.000 and click "Assign".
 This should make all the faces follow the bone we created.
 Tab out of Edit mode and follow the next step.